rupeshbug/aws-data-engineering/README.md

 * S3 bucket for data storage and processing

 Before running the stack, specify a globally unique name for your S3 bucket.
-It is important for it to be globally unique so make sure to make it a bit long and add random numbers.

 After the stack is deployed, complete these steps manually from the AWS Management Console: